KIDJourney/TIebaManager/README.md

 # TiebaManager
-Auto manage tool for baidu tieba .
+Auto moderation tool for baidu tieba .

-There are still many unexcept situations unhandled , just a simple and crude demo to do basic job.
+There are still many unhandled exceptions, this is just a simple and crude demo.

 ## Requirements
 * Python3